JoshuaDelosSantos/personalFinanceCsvReader/README.md

 # personalFinanceCsvReader
-A Python script that reads a bank CSV transaction export and writes to a blank file.
+A Python script (main.py) that reads a bank CSV transaction export and writes to a blank file.

+Update:
+main.py uses line.py Line class